pete3n/nix-prefetch.nvim/README.md

 ## Dependencies
-[nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) must be installed. jq, and nix-prefetch-git must be executable and available in your path.
+[nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter) must be installed. nix-prefetch-git must be executable and available in your path.
 To confirm dependencies are availabe, nix-prefetch includes a health check function that you can run from the nvim commandline with:
 ```